-Hawaii Handicap Parking Permits
+Hawaii Handicap Placard

 The state of Hawaii issues a few different types of handicap parking placards for its residents with disabilities.
 Applicants can apply for these different placards at the Department of Motor Vehicle offices and city satellite offices throughout the state.
 The main types of handicap parking permits in Hawaii include: